Built Environment

 Commercial Real Estate

 Commercial real estate is sub-categorized as office, industrial, or retail space.
-At the end of 2021 Colorado Springs had:
+At the end of the first quarter of 2024, Colorado Springs had:

-The market for office space has experienced upheaval due to the pandemic, as many office workers transitioned to working from home.
-The market has seen a strong recovery and Colorado Springs has fared well compared to other regions.
-In 2021 1.9% of new office space was completed, while the vacancy rate rose only 1.5%.
-That robust demand enabled rents to increase by 4.7%, which ranked 1st among 6 peer communities.16
+The market for office space experienced upheaval during the pandemic, as many office workers transitioned to working from home.
+The market recovered quickly and Colorado Springs fared well compared to other regions.

 The industrial market saw a huge boost in the summer of 2021 with the opening of the Amazon distribution center adjacent to the airport.
-The 3.7 million square feet of new space represents more than a tenth of the community’s industrial inventory, and it helped create upward of 4,000 jobs.17 The increase was by far the largest in the past five years and also outpaced peer community expansion on a percentage basis.
+The 3.7 million square feet of new space represents more than a tenth of the community’s industrial inventory, and it helped create upward of 4,000 jobs.16

 19 Ibid.